colthorp/Note-Taking-App/ReadMe.md

 GOOGLE_CLIENT_SECRET= YOUR_GOOGLE_CLIENT_SECRET_HERE
 GOOGLE_CALLBACK_URL=http://localhost:5001/google/callback

-1. Install dependencies: npm install
+Install dependencies: npm install
-2. Run npm to access app: npm start
+Run npm to access app: npm start

 About this App:

 This app uses google authentication to Sign Up/Login.
 Without a successful login, you will receive 'Access Denied' to the Dashboard.
-Also for security purposes, the session will time out after
+Also for security purposes, the session will time out after an hour.
+Between this and using MongoDB for our database, it ensures you and only you will have access to your notes.